Now that you have settled in Finland and begun your studies, congratulations!

 INFORMATION ON WORKING AND LIVING IN FINLAND

 Finland is known for many things, such as high-quality education, decent living standards, and work conditions.
 Finland has also been recognized for sustainability, green nature, fresh air, and equality.
 Finland has been ranked as the happiest country in the world five times by the United Nations World Happiness Report in 2018-2022.
-When you study and live in Finland, you get to experience the country’s charm yourself.
+When you study and live in Finland, you experience the country’s charm.
 There is always something to do and share in Finland, whether you want to be outside or indoors.
 Finland has a lot to offer its citizens.
 While living in Finland and learning about the culture, there are a few things you should know about.

 5 FACTS ABOUT LIVING IN FINLAND: